 - The central division also has exclusive jurisdiction over declarations of non-infringement

 When: During the first seven years from the UPC Agreement (UPCA) coming into effect, an opt-out from the UPC's jurisdiction is available for EPs (this transitional period may be extended by a further 7 years – following an assessment after five years).

 Once all the criteria for the UPCA to come into effect have been fulfilled, there are four months before it can come into force and the UPC can start to operate.
 During this period it is proposed that there will be a "sunrise" period within which current relevant EPs and EP applications, and SPCs can register an opt-out from the EPOUPC system, before it becomes a reality.
-The UPC Prepratory Committee announced on 16 January 2017 that it expected the sunrise opt-out period to open in September 2017 with the UPC commencing operation in December 2017 – but this is all dependent on ratification being complete early enough in 2017.
+Currently this period is expected to be the 3 to 4 months before the UPC commences.

 Proprietors will be able to opt-out EP applications (as well as EPs already granted) and then "opt back" (withdraw the opt-out) when the EP comes to grant or whenever they decide (although if national proceedings have been commenced in relation to an opted out European patent, that opt-out cannot subsequently be withdrawn).
 UP applications cannot be opted out at any point and are under the exclusive jurisdiction of the UPC.